Tokens-Economy/EthereumNodePi/README.md

 ```
 get attach
 admin.peers
+eth.syncing
 ```
-to see the number of peer attached to your node
+to see the number of peer attached to your node or the status